spences10/scottspence.com/posts/2021/01/02/get-graphql-data-with-axios/index.md

 GitHub GraphQL API.

-I use this for getting data to work with in data visualisation tools, I've done it a couple of times noe with my Gatsby site but now I'm attempting to do it in a serverless function.
+I use this for getting data to work with in data visualisation tools, I've done it a couple of times now with my Gatsby site but now I'm attempting to do it in a serverless function.

 Here's the snippet I'm using from [SO]: